 Not all banks are authorised to frank and accept stamp duty.
 The banks which are authorised will nevertheless have a fixed daily quota and can only frank a certain number of documents in a day.
 It is important that you approach the bank during the early hours of operations or through an authorised agent.
-Franking requires prior preparation from the authorities’ side and thus prior appointment with concerned authority is suggested.
+Franking requires prior preparation from the authorities’ side and thus prior appointment with the concerned authority is suggested.

-The bank through which you are availing the home loan will provide you with exact information and agents regarding specific details.
+The bank through which you are availing of the home loan will provide you with exact information and agents regarding specific details.

 Compensation needs to be paid to the authority franking your documents, such as banks and agents.
 This amount is regulated by state governments and the amount varies between states.
 Certain states have a flat fee regardless of property value.
 However, most states levy a fee at 0.1% of the total sale value of the property or the loan amount.
-Because of the close relationship of franking charges and stamp duty, usually the stamp duty is adjusted to include franking and the franking charges are deducted from stamp duty.
+Because of the close relationship between franking charges and stamp duty, usually, the stamp duty is adjusted to include franking and the franking charges are deducted from stamp duty.

 For example, if you are buying a property worth Rs.
 80 lakhs, you will have to pay Rs.
-8000 on top of it as a franking charge.
+8000 on top of it as a frankingcharge.
 Now, if the stamp duty in your state is 5.5% of the property value, you will only have to pay 5.4% as stamp duty if the franking charge has been paid.
 If you use other means of stamp duty payment, this adjustment shall not be made.
 (The stamp duty rates vary across states and are subject to change, the numbers used here are merely examples.)